alderAcres/hashTableExtension-/README.md

 ##What do I do when I am done?
 1. When completed - commit and push your changes to your GitHub

-2. Submit a pull request to the CodesmithLLC organization
+1. Submit a pull request to the CodesmithLLC organization to the branch name matching your GitHub handle

   - click the pull request icon the on the left side of the screen ![Alt text](http://u.cubeupload.com/codesmith/howtopullrequest.png)
   - click set the base of the pull request the specially created branch named after your GitHub handle ![Alt text](http://u.cubeupload.com/codesmith/howtopullrequest2.png)